How to find the best categories for Google Business Profile

 Keyword Research

-Once you identify general keywords for your Google Business Profile categories, it’s time to look at the details.
-What are the specific services or products your business provides?
 What keywords bring the highest search volume to your page, and what are the most relevant ones?
 That will help narrow it down further.
-Check out the top auto repair shop GBP categories.Â
+Check out the top auto repair shop GBP categories

 Remember: It’s not beneficial to only rank for generic keywords with high volumes, as that won’t drive sales.
 Words with less search volume doesn’t necessarily mean worse; it’s often the opposite.
 If the keyword has a lower search volume but is an accurate description of what the business is and offers, choose that one.

 The next step is to search for those keywords you’ve identified using a local grid search tool like brightlocal.com.
-You can run location-based searches to see local rankings in areas, giving you an unbiased look at competitors.Â
+You can run location-based searches to see local rankings in areas, giving you an unbiased look at competitors.

-Bear in mind that Google isn’t just using keywords to base rankings on.
-A lot more goes into it, such as Google click history, browser history, user location, the local IP address, etc. It’s using a mixture of these elements to show results, which can skew your results versus what someone else’s.
 An unbiased search checker resets all the data so that results are as accurate as possible.
 You can run searches across different areas to understand the local market and who you’ll be competing with.

 Use Keywords to find Google Business Profile categories

-After you’ve done some research you can use the information to find your best categories.
 A tool like Pleper Category Helper can help you find the most relevant categories for your business.
-Just add relevant keywords and Pleper will find your most relevant categories.Â
+Just add relevant keywords and Pleper will find your most relevant categories.

 Competitor Research

 Once you’ve identified and searched for your specific keywords, it’s time to take a closer look at the competition.
-What categories are great competitors using?Â
+What categories are great competitors using?

 Great, in this context, are those competitors whose first and results when searched from from different areas on maps depending on user location.
 You can always see the individual category they are ranking for inside the listing.